-This belief is so ingrained that to this day, I think every fight with my beau is The End.
-Now, those thoughts only last for a moment or two.
-Early on though they caused a whole lot of angst.
-Because me freaking out about which appliance he used to make the dressing (for the record: it should be the blender), outweighs over a decade of love & devotion.
+This belief that fighting = bad is so ingrained that I still think most fights with my beau are The End!
+Obviously me freaking out about which appliance he used to make the dressing (for the record: it should have been the blender) can outweigh over a decade of love & devotion.

-Your honey is going to hurt your feelings at some point (and vice versa) – as I said in my interview with GirlBoner, it’s unavoidable when two people with their own baggage and life experiences come together!
+Fact: your honey is going to hurt your feelings at some point and vice versa.
+It’s unavoidable when two people with their own baggage and life experiences come together!
 Even if your core values are similar, there’s something you won’t agree on.
 Hopefully it’s tiny like the aforementioned blender vs food processor fiasco in the midst of which I blurted, “I don’t even know why I’m mad at you about this and I know it’s stupid and I’ll probably write about it someday…”

 Keeping your emotions inside isn’t healthy for your or your relationship.
 Not naming & processing them keeps you stuck in the stress cycle which wreaks havoc on your body – think poor sleep, brain fog, a constant sense of unease, tense muscles, and more.
 Plus, those emotions build up until you explode at your honey and then the fight is way bigger than it could have been if you talked through those emotions from the start.

-Does that mean you should scream & shout about every single thing your love does that bugs you?
+That doesn’t mean you should scream & shout about every single thing your love does that bugs you.

-Nope.
-(And if you are, might I gently suggest finding a fantastic therapist AASECT?)
-But it does mean you both have the right to name and feel your feels.
-Learning how to fight fairly helps you do that without total relationship destruction.
+If you are, that’s a fantastic sign to seek outside support.
+You have the right to name and feel your feels.
+Learning how to fight fairly in a relationship helps you do so without hurting each other (as much) or damaging the relationship itself.

-Additionally, you’re communicating.
-Fighting isn’t the best way to do this but it can be a tool to deepen your communication.
+Additionally, fighting is a form of communicating.
+It isn’t the best way, but it can be a tool to deepen your communication.
 Listen closely to what is & isn’t said during the fight, including what’s going through your brain, and you’ll find there’s lots of wisdom for you to learn from.

 - Keep it focused.
 You’re pissed at them or vice versa.
 I get it but that doesn’t give you the right to bring up every little thing they’ve ever done that bugged you.
 Focus on the issue at hand and leave the rest for another time.
 And yes I know how fucking hard this is!
 This is also the reason the beau and I bicker fairly often.
 When something bugs me, I bring it up, we hash it out, and then we move on.
 That way nothing festers.